-The College of Design’s Historic Preservation program—the oldest such program on the West Coast—operates out of the University of Oregon’s Portland campus, where students can study the city’s rich physical and social heritage and participate in the dynamic planning processes that are shaping this center of urban sustainability.
+The School of Architecture & Environment's Historic Preservation program—the oldest such program on the West Coast—operates out of the University of Oregon’s Portland campus, where students can study the city’s rich physical and social heritage and participate in the dynamic planning processes that are shaping this center of urban sustainability.
 Students take classes in the White Stag Building, an award-winning adaptive reuse of several historic commercial buildings, and apply the skills they learn in real-world projects that help communities understand and protect their cultural resources and traditions.

 The Student Experience

 Portland hosts a very active preservation community that offers many opportunities for both internships and permanent employment for UO students.
 UO also offers a specialization in historic preservation for master’s degree students in architecture and a minor in historic preservation for undergraduates at the Eugene campus.

 Our program emphasizes experiential learning in which students apply their academic study to field-based preservation work.
 This commitment starts with our field school, in which students learn practical skills in building materials and construction on historic sites throughout the Pacific Northwest and continues with a variety of partnerships with preservation organizations, such as state and national parks agencies, the Oregon State Historic Preservation Office, the Oregon Historical Society, and the City of Portland.
 Examples of projects that UO preservation students have worked on in recent years include conservation of a 1930s CCC complex at Mt.
 Rainier National Park, identification and interpretation of historic properties in a historically African-American neighborhood in Portland’s Albina neighborhood, and proposals for reuse of Multnomah County’s 1914 courthouse.